t-karasova/java-retail/samples/interactive-tutorials/src/main/java/search/tutorials/search_simple_query.md

 In case of sending some invalid data or if any of the required fields is missing in the request, the Search Service responds with an error message.
 To find a complete list of the Search Request fields with their corresponding requirements, check the [Search Service references](https://cloud.google.com/retail/docs/reference/rpc/google.cloud.retail.v2#searchservice)

-In this tutorial, you will get an error message when trying to request the Search Service without setting the `visitorId`, which is a required field.
+In this tutorial, you will get an error message when trying to request the Search Service without setting the `visitor_id`, which is a required field.

 1. To check it, comment out a <walkthrough-editor-select-regex filePath="cloudshell_open/interactive-tutorials/search/SearchSimpleQuery.java" regex="123456">line</walkthrough-editor-select-regex>: `search_request.visitor_id = "123456"`.